 Acknowledgements

 The authors thank Sara Duggan and Meryl Mandle, who provided writing services on behalf of F. Hoffmann-La Roche Ltd., and Sabrina Cheng, MD, for her involvement in the faSScinate trial.
-The authors also thank Robyn Rourick and Jason Hackney for their contributions to the biomarker analyses.
+The authors also thank Robyn Rourick, Cécile Holweg, and Jason Hackney for their contributions to the biomarker analyses.

 References